Student Conduct Process/Hearing Procedures

 Some situations involving alleged Student Code of Conduct violations that occur within University housing will be managed by the Assistant Director of Housing and Residence Life.
 The Assistant Director of Housing and Residence Life will hear the case and determine if a violation has occurred.
 If the student is found to be in violation, the Assistant Director of Housing and Residence Life will also determine the appropriate level of accountability.
 Those violations include but are not limited to:

 - Alleged violation for open containers in public areas of residence halls (lobbies, hallways, );

 - Alleged violation for tampering with, damaging, disabling or misusing fire safety equipment including but not limited to fire extinguishers, fire sprinklers, fire hoses, fire alarms and fire doors in University housing;

 - Alleged violation for failing to immediately evacuate University housing when a fire alarm or other emergency notification has been sounded or hindering or impairing the orderly evacuation.

 Justice and Administrative Councils

-Administrative and Justice Councils hear disciplinary cases involving violations of University rules and of the Student Code of Conduct by individual students or by student organizations.
-Most cases will be heard by the Student Conduct Officer/Deputy Title IX (SCO Council with the Student Conduct Officer selecting which is most appropriate.At the discretion of the SCO, a Justice Council may hear cases in place of an Administrative Council except in cases involving violence, threats of violence and sexual misconduct.
-Cases involving violence, threats of violence and sexual misconduct will be heard by the Student Conduct Officer or an Administrative Council with the Student Conduct Officer selecting which is most appropriate.
+Administrative and Justice Councils hear conduct cases involving violations of University rules and of the Student Code of Conduct by individual students or by student organizations.
+Most cases will be heard by the Director of Student Conduct.
+(The Director of Student Conduct will select which council is most appropriate for specific cases.)
+At the discretion of the Director of Student Conduct, a Justice Council may hear cases in place of an Administrative Council except in cases involving certain acts of violence, certain threats of violence and sexual misconduct.
+Cases involving certain acts of violence, certain threats of violence and sexual misconduct will be heard by the Director of Student Conduct or an Administrative Council with the Director of Student Conduct selecting which is most appropriate.